The Midwest weather is finally feeling like spring! It’s the perfect time for me to reveal my deck and outdoor space makeover.

 The outdoor furniture and cushions all got washed with soap and water.
 I’m sure my neighbors love me!

 After washing the fire pit tiles, they were still looking pretty rough, so I used spray paint to spruce them up a bit.
-If you are looking for spray paint for your fire pit, you might consider this as you’ll want something that can endure high heat.
+If you are looking for spray paint for your fire pit, you might consider this high heat spray paint as you’ll want something that can endure high temperatures.

 You might also be able to see the white areas on one of the tiles below.
 A couple of year ago, one of the tiles broke and we used Flex Seal to hold it together.
 It worked like a charm in terms of durability.
 But, I didn’t wipe the excess sealant off so it didn’t look very pretty.